andypbrowne/andypbrowne/content/blog/breathing/breathing.md

   - title: Revealing the Secrets of Tibetan Inner Fire Meditation
     image: "https://lirp.cdn-website.com/013c49cb/dms3rep/multi/opt/himalayas-g188aeff57_1280-1920w.jpg"
     alt: Snow capped mountains with a line of tibetan streamers in foreground
-    description: A post that discusses the Tibetan Buddhist meditation practice of Inner Fire Meditation (Tummo).
+    description: A post about the meditation practice of Inner Fire Meditation (Tummo).
 It reveals instructions for this secret practice that are said to improve concentration, health, open the chakras, and cultivate bliss and confidence.
     link: "https://www.thewayofmeditation.com.au/revealing-the-secrets-of-tibetan-inner-fire-meditation"
     tag: article
   - title: Breathwork Bay Area